-Getting Involved in Parliament
+Getting involved in Parliament

-The Australian Parliament represents the people and makes laws and important decisions on their behalf.
+The Australian Parliament represents the Australian people and makes laws and important decisions on their behalf.
 The Parliament is interested in the opinions of Australians, who have a right to be involved in this decision-making.
-There are many ways that individuals and organisations can have their say about the actions and decisions of the Parliament.
+There are many ways individuals and organisations can have their say about the actions and decisions of Parliament.

 Australian Electoral Commission